Dell Laptop

 Disconnect one cable from the motherboard.
 The heat sink can be removed.

-Here’s heat sink and cooling fan module.
+Here’s the heat sink and cooling fan module.

 Remove the keyboard frame.